cassiozen/mithryn-ttrpg/players guide.md

 #### Choosing Good Tags

-There is no list of tags to choose from - you create them freely, but avoid vague, catch-all words like "talented", "strong", or "focused" — they can fit too many situations and dilute the game.
+There is no list of tags to choose from - you create them freely, but avoid vague, catch-all words like “talented”, “strong”, or “focused” — they can fit too many situations and dilute the game.
 Instead, pick tags that clearly suggest when and how they apply.
 If you can picture exactly when it would help (or hurt), you’ve got a good tag.

 ##### Tag Examples